mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 {{< figure src="xquartz-macos/9-xquartz-allow-access.png" caption="XQuartz Installer Access Request." numbered="true" id="xquartz_allow_access" >}}

-9. Now you will be warned that to make XQuartz your default X11 server, as shown in [Figure 9](#figure-xquartz_logout_warning) below, you will need to log out and again log into your system.
+9. Now you will be warned that to make XQuartz your default X11 server, as shown in [Figure 9](#figure-xquartz_logout_warning) below.
+You will need to completely shut down, and restart your mac.
 Click on the on the ‘OK’ button to continue.

 {{< figure src="xquartz-macos/10-xquartz-x11-message.png" caption="XQuartz Log Out Warning for Setting X11 as Default." numbered="true" id="xquartz_logout_warning" >}}